mozilla/zamboni/docs/api/topics/search.rst

         codes should be provided in ISO 639-1 format, using a comma-separated list if supplying multiple languages.
     :type languages: string
+    :param optional author: Filters by author.
+Requires a case-insensitive exact match of the author field.
+    :type author: string
     :param optional region: Filters apps by a supported region.
 A region code should be provided in ISO 3166 format (e.g., `pl`).
 If not provided, the region is automatically detected via requesting IP